-Objective 13 To strengthen our reputat ion and in crease trust in what v ve do Lead Executive Roger Davidso n, Director of f Strategy a and Transformation Lead Scrutiny Commit tee People and Cu Iture Commit tee OR Qu ality Assurance Comm iittee Lead Executive's Assurance statement 03/03/22 LAS is central to improving the performance of urgent and emergency and care across the capital and in shaping future direction as we recover from Covid.
-We will build trust with our partners by demonstrating clearly our ongoing contribution and insight, working effectively with others to innovate and solve problems, and co-producing with our partners future strategy work The Committee reviewed the BAF and asked that a new risk of burnout be added.
+Objective 13 To strengthen o strengthen our reputation and increase trust in what we do Lead Executive Roger Davidson, Director of Strategy and Transformation Lead Scrutiny Commit tee People and Cu Iture Commit tee OR Qu ality Assurance Comm ittee Lead Executive's Assurance statement 03/03/22Lead Scrutiny Committee's Assurance statementLAS is central to improving the performance of urgent and emergency and care across the capital and in shaping future direction as we recover from Covid.
+We will build trust with our partners by demonstrating clearly our ongoing contribution and insight, working effectively with others to innovate and solve problems, and co-producing with our partners future strategy workThe Committee reviewed the BAF and asked that a new risk of burnout be added.
 It also felt the risks relating to ED&I should be a single risk on its own.
-Discussion also took place on the scoring of RAG rating amber/green amber/green x Indicators/milestones Description Foreca ast/Plan Q1 Q2 Q3 Q4 Be seen as a strong partner in the NHS in London cy service partners on eng successes, solving pro nergency care across the olems jointly.
-Working constructively with emergency service partner, and on emergency care across London Londor plannin ntribute to pan- n winter g liver winter plan - - Contributed to pan- London winter planning and delivery by working on patient flow, ambulance receiving centres and ambulance hand overs Work with each ICS on urgent care Grow 1 11 service Embedded le provider role NW London Supported delivery of 111 in SW London Increased contribution to 111 in SW London to 20% whole contract London LAS reps on national bodies CMO chair o Chair is NHS ACE groups ambulance sector chair
+Discussion also took place on the scoring of the staff vaccination risk and whether it should be reduced given the change in national policy.
+The Chief people Officer advised the committee that there remained a backlog of other vaccinations that had been delayed due to the pandemic.
+He agreed to review the scores and report back to the committee.
+Q1 Q2 Q3 Q4 RAG rating amber/green amber/green Indicators/milestones Q4 Be seen as a strong partner in the NHS in London cy service partners on err g successes, solving prot Working constructively with emergency service partner, and on emergency care across London Londor plannir ntribute to pan- n winter ng liver winter plan - - Contributed to pan- London winter planning and delivery by working on patient flow, ambulance receiving centres and ambulance hand overs Work with each ICS on urgent care Grow 1 111 service Embedded lead provider role for 111 in NW London Supported delivery of 111 in SW London Increased contribution to 111 in SW London to 20% whole contract London LAS reps on national bodies CMO chair of relevant AACE groups Chair is NHS Providers ambulance sector chair